SDMourtas/TV-MVPSTC-CC/README.md

 * The time consumptions of BAS, DE and FA.
 * The graphic illustration of the optimal portfolios along with their expected return, variance and transaction cost.
 # Environment
-The TVMVPSTCCC package has been tested in Matlab 2018b on OS: Windows 10 64-bit.
+The TV-MVPSTC-CC package has been tested in Matlab 2018b on OS: Windows 10 64-bit.